Digital morphogenesis via Schelling segregation: Proofs deferred from Section

-Finally, we drop the false assumption of independence, in the same way as in the proof of Lemma \ref{z}.
-In the random walk described above, let $p>\frac{1}{2}$ be the probability that $\rho_s-\rho_{s-1}>0$.
-Now choose $p'$ with $\frac{1}{2}<p'<p$.
-For sufficiently large $k_1$, when we drop the assumption of independence, the actual probability that $\rho_s-\rho_{s-1}>0$ at each step is greater than $p'$, no matter what has occurred at previous steps. \end{proof}

-\begin{defin}[Defining $Q_4$ and choosing $k_0$] We let $Q_4$ be the event that one of the $l_i$ $i<k_0$ is defined and originates a firewall, and that the same holds for some $r_j$, $j<k_0$.
-According to Lemma \ref{fork0}, given $\epsilon>0$ we can choose $k_0$ once and for all, which is large enough such that the probability $Q_4$ does not occur is $\ll \epsilon$ for $0\ll w\ll n$. \end{defin}

-So far then, we have proved that, for any $\epsilon'>0$, for $0\ll w \ll n$, with probability $>1-\epsilon'$ there will be a least $i$ such that $l_i$ is defined and originates a firewall, there will be a least $j$ such that $r_j$ is defined and originates a firewall, and both $l_i$ and $r_j$ will be at a distance $>e^{w/d}$ from $u_0$.
-It remains to prove that the firewalls originated at $l_i$ and $r_i$ will spread until $u_0$ is contained in one of them.
-The following lemma therefore completes the proof for the simple model.

-\begin{lem}[$u_0$ ultimately joins a firewall] Suppose that all $Q_i$ hold for $i\leq 4$.
+\begin{replemma}{final} Suppose that all events in $\Pi$ hold.
 Let $i$ be the least such that $l_{i}$ is defined and originates a firewall, and let $j$ be least such that $r_{j}$ is defined and originates a firewall.
-For any $\epsilon'>0$, for all sufficiently large $w$, with probability $>1-\epsilon'$, $u_0$ will eventually be contained in one of the two firewalls originated at $l_i$ and $r_i$ \end{lem} \begin{proof} If the firewalls originated at $l_i$ and $r_j$ are of the same type, then the result is immediate.
+For any $\epsilon'>0$, for all sufficiently large $w$, with probability $>1-\epsilon'$, $u_0$ will eventually be contained in one of the two firewalls originated at $l_i$ and $r_j$. \end{replemma} \begin{proof} If the firewalls originated at $l_i$ and $r_j$ are of the same type, $\alpha$ say, then the result is immediate -- by Lemma \ref{dichotomy} all $l_{i'}$ for $1\leq i'<i$ and all $r_{j'}$ for $1\leq j'<j$ subside, meaning that no $\beta$-stable intervals can ever be created in $[l_i,r_j]$.
 So suppose that the firewall originated at $l_i$ is of type $\alpha$ and the firewall originated at $r_j$ is of type $\beta$.